SAE J3068: Digital communication for AC charging (LIN-CP)

+IEC 61851-1:2017 Annex D does not presume that a commercial LIN development package is used to implement the standard.
+It leaves the decision how to implement the standard to the developer.
+Differences in logic and nomenclature between J3068 and 61851-1 Annex D are detailed in J3068 (2018) Appendix F.

 LIN-CP is similar to the approach used by Tesla based on J2411 (Single-wire CAN), but maintains the CP voltage levels from analog PWM to be compatible with existing EVSE safety models.

 LIN transceivers used for J3068 must have an extended supply range.
 For example, the TI SN65HVDA100-Q1 operates from 5V to 27V.
 The extended voltage range is required because the LIN transceiver must operate when the Control Pilot is at 6V level (similar to "State C" in J1772).

-The upcoming second edition of SAE J3068 recommends a slightly different Pilot circuit from the one defined in SAE J1772 to improve compatibility with PWM signaling.
+The 2022 edition of SAE J3068 recommends a slightly different Pilot circuit from the one defined in SAE J1772 to improve compatibility with PWM signaling.